 Solid Waste Program

-All MSW generated in the City of Norwich must be delivered to the SCRRRA Resource Recovery Facility in Preston, CT.
+All MSW generated in the City of Norwich must be delivered to the Wheelabrator Technologies Facility in Lisbon, CT.
 Haulers must register with the SCRRRA and the City prior to initiating service.
 (See Appendix IV-A).
-Haulers must notify the attendant at the weight scale at the Preston RRF that the waste being delivered is from the City of Norwich.
-Waste delivered to the Preston RRF must be free of recyclable materials and bulky waste.
+Haulers must notify the attendant at the weight scale at the Lisbon Facility that the waste being delivered is from the City of Norwich.
+Waste delivered to the Lisbon Facility must be free of recyclable materials and bulky waste.

 All waste haulers operating in the City of Norwich must obtain a permit from the City prior to initiating service.
 (See Appendix IV-B).

-Waste haulers collecting waste in the City of Norwich will be billed by the Comptroller’s Office for waste delivered to the Preston RRF.
-The rate charged is established by the City Council and is included as part of his regulation.
+Waste haulers collecting waste in the City of Norwich will be billed by the Comptroller’s Office for waste delivered to the Lisbon Facility.
+The rate charged is established by the City Council and is included as part of this regulation.

-The City will provide refuse collection to all residential generators and commercial addresses within the City that are serviced with small containers (garbage bins).
+The City will provide refuse collection to residential generators and commercial addresses within the City that have historically been serviced with small containers (garbage bins).
 All refuse collected under City contracts must be in the green plastic containers provided by the City.
 Additional garbage bins and recycling bins can be purchased for $90 per additional bin.
 If a bin is lost or stolen, it is the property owner's responsibility to purchase a replacement bin for $90 per bin.
 Contact Public Works at (860) 823-3798 to purchase bins.